Near Greensburg in Westmoreland County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected 1946 by Pennsylvania Historical and Museum Commission.

 Location.
 40° 17.007′ N, 79° 35.543′ W. Marker is near Greensburg, Pennsylvania, in Westmoreland County.
 Marker is at the intersection of Pennsylvania Route 136 and Baltzer Meyer Pike (Pennsylvania Route 3007), on the right when traveling east on State Route 136.
+Located on the property of Harrold Zion Lutheran Church.
 Touch for map.
-Located on the property of Harrold Zion Lutheran Church.
 Marker is in this post office area: Greensburg PA 15601, United States of America.
+Touch for directions.

 Also see . . .
 Lord Dunmore's War.
 Wikipedia article (Submitted on September 18, 2013, by Mike Wintermantel of Pittsburgh, Pennsylvania.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on May 22, 2012, by Mike Wintermantel of Pittsburgh, Pennsylvania.
-This page has been viewed 475 times since then and 29 times this year.
+It was originally submitted on May 22, 2012, by Mike Wintermantel of Pittsburgh, Pennsylvania.
+This page has been viewed 523 times since then and 13 times this year.
 Photos: 1, 2. submitted on May 22, 2012, by Mike Wintermantel of Pittsburgh, Pennsylvania.